AET-CS/aet-cs.github.io/white/2025/ML/calendar.md

 ## Daily Review

 - September 4, 2025 (Thursday)
-    - Turn in Leesburg Weather [here](https://forms.gle/fNsyttQVEsFQUTcn7c)
+    - Turn in Leesburg Weather [here](https://forms.gle/RHYWxdPu4VhCq2js6)
-    - Turn in Bayes Theorem [same link](https://forms.gle/fNsyttQVEsFQUTcn7)
+    - Turn in Bayes Theorem [same link](https://forms.gle/RHYWxdPu4VhCq2js6)
     - Go over Bayes Theorem and Weather notebooks
     - Work on London Weather project.
 Due at end of class!
         - Consider the [London Weather dataset](./data/london_weather.csv).
 Investigate the question “Has the weather in London gotten worse in the last 50 years?”
 Analyse the data and make a claim that you can support.
-[Source](https://www.kaggle.com/datasets/emmanuelfwerr/london-weather-data) for dataset, which retrieved the data from [here](https://www.ecad.eu/dailydata/index.php)
+Demonstrate the validity of your claim with graphical analysis.
+Include trendlines or statistical analysis as appropriate.
+You can define what makes weather "worse" -- part of this is definitely subjective.
+Write your conclusions within your jupyter notebook using markdown syntax (see exiting notebooks for examples.)[Source](https://www.kaggle.com/datasets/emmanuelfwerr/london-weather-data) for dataset, which retrieved the data from [here](https://www.ecad.eu/dailydata/index.php)
 - September 2, 2025 (Tuesday)
     - Bayes Theorem [Notes](./bayes-notes.pdf)
     - Complete [Bayes Theorem Notebook](./notebooks/Bayes_Theorem_Student.ipynb)